X-ray Crystallography Services

 FastLane™ Premium Structures

-Library of verified drug targets that have already been expressed, purified, and crystallized at the company (off-the-shelf structures).
-Purified proteins are available for the immediate start of a project.
+A library of verified drug targets that have already been expressed, purified, and crystallized at the company (off-the-shelf structures).
+Purified proteins that are available for the immediate start of a project substantially accelerate our services.

 X-ray crystallography services - FastLane standard library